filamentphp/filament/packages/infolists/docs/04-layout/05-section.md

     ->collapsible()
 ```

-Sections collapse state may be persisted to local storage `persistCollapseState()`:
+Sections collapse state may be persisted to local storage `persistCollapsedState()`:

 ```php
 use Filament\Infolists\Components\Section;